Patater/modern-cmake/chapters/basics.md

 Now we see even more syntax.
 Strings are quoted, white space doesn't matter [^3], and the name of the project is the first argument (positional).
 All the keyword arguments here are optional.
 The version sets a bunch of variables, like `MyProject_VERSION` and `PROJECT_VERSION`.
 The languages are C, CXX, FORTRAN, and CUDA (CMake 3.7+). `C CXX` is the default.
 Docs [here](https://cmake.org/cmake/help/v3.9/command/project.html).

+{% hint style='danger' %}
+CMake doesn't care about white space, and you can add comments with the `#` character, but never put a comment inside the function call parenthesis.
+{% endhint %}

 There's really nothing special about the project name.
 No targets are added at this point.

 ## Making an executable